Aidan-McNay/ECE_Graduation_Validation/obj/README.md

     - `WARNING`: No course supplied
     - `ERROR`: The class wasn't found in the requirement entries

-Running the code with the `-g` floag and supplying grades will validate `cred` and `term` components, whereas running with the
-`-s` flag will validate `req`, `course`, `term`, and `cat` components
+Running the code with the `-g` flag and supplying grades will validate `cred` and `term` components, whereas running with the `-s` flag will validate `req`, `course`, `term`, and `cat` components